tinybirdco/log-analytics-starter-kit/README.md

 Finally, the log message, level and request info is sent to [Tinybird's Events API](https://www.tinybird.co/docs/guides/high-frequency-ingestion.html) as JSON via a standard HTTP POST request.

+Note that this logger expects an Environment Variable `TINYBIRD_TOKEN` to authenticate the request to Tinybird.
+You can copy this token from your Tinybird account by logging into the Tinybird UI.

 ##### Vercel Functions

 An example Vercel Function is included at [getProduct.ts](./logger-examples/typescript-nextjs/getProduct.ts).
 This function simply demonstrates how to use the logger in a function.

 #### Python